 - 32 ounces full-fat block-style cream cheese, at room temp

 - 1 and 1/2 cups granulated sugar

 - 1 cup sour cream, at room temp

 - 2 tsp vanilla extract

 - Roast the Peaches: Preheat your oven to 400 ° F. Slice 4 peaches.
 You'll want to make the peaches for the topping fresh the day you serve the cheesecake.
 Line a baking sheet with parchment paper, and toss the peach slices with 2 tbsp sugar, 1/2 tsp cinnamon, and 1/8 tsp nutmeg and let rest for 10 minutes to bring out the juices.
+Be sure to pour the juices onto the pan with the peach slices.
 Roast the peaches for 7-15 minutes, until desired tenderness is reached.
 Set aside to cool.

 - Make the Crust: Turn oven to 350° F for the remainder of this recipe.
 Spray a 9-inch springform pan with nonstick spray and make sure the bottom is securely fastened.
 Stir together crust ingredients in a small bowl and press into prepared pan and up the sides of the pan.
 Bake this for 10 minutes.
 Set aside.

 - Make the Cinnamon Streusel: Melt the butter in a medium mixing bowl.
 Stir the remaining streusel ingredients into the melted butter.
 You should have a crumbly mixture.
 Bake on a parchment-lined pan at 350° F for 8 minutes.